10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 - Starts with naked potty training

-- Parent-initiated training (no signs of readiness), but child-led
+- Parent-initiated training (no signs of readiness),

 - Parent makes potty training no big deal